Connect with others who understand.

 • High alcohol consumption

-• Psoriatic arthritis with psoriasis
+• Psoriatic arthritis (when combined with psoriasis)

-Other treatments may increase the risk of cardiovascular disease in some people.
-These include cyclosporine and acitretin (Soriatane).
-Be sure to talk to your doctor before making any changes to your treatment plan.
+Some psoriasis treatments have been shown to protect against cardiovascular disease.
+Others may increase the risk.
+Always talk to your doctor before making any changes to your treatment plan.

 Cancer